 We included women in “business,” because most of these women are in the business of doing businesses on the Web.
 Their blogs provide information about how they achieved their goals and how they met their failures.
 Other blogs provide information about certain industries and how they can help you succeed in business, no matter if it’s online or not.

-- Birth of a Startup: Alicia Navarro came up with the idea for Skimbit during a job interview with Google.
+- Skimlinks: Alicia Navarro came up with the idea for Skimlinks during a job interview with Google.
 She worked with an international team of designers and technologists to create this service aimed at making busy people’s lives a little simpler.
 Once that project was finished in 2006, Alicia created Skim-in-a-Box in 2007.
 This is a platform that can customize and create instances of the entire Skimbit tool for other portals or companies.
-Her blog is the “diary of an intrepid entrepreneur’s journey to build a start-up on her own.”
+The blog is a true reflection of her success.

 - bizwomen: If you’re a business woman, you can use this growing and emerging online community to connect with other female executives and entrepreneurs.
 This site is a service of bizjournals, and online media division of American City Business Journals.